 operator considered a must for the long flights over the sea and although this would sacrifice speed the Fulmar wasn't expected to meet land-based fighter opposition.
 Even so the armament

 of the Fulmar matched the early Supermarine Spitfire Mks of eight 0.303-in machine-guns, but the Fulmar

 could carry double the ammunition.
 127 examples of the new aircraft were ordered,

 however due to the Munich crisis during 1938 an extra 123 Fulmars were ordered but production would be delayed until Fairey's new factory had been built.

-Powered by the 1,080-hp Merlin VIII the first Fairey Fulmar Mk I flew on the 4th January 1940 at Ringway before being sent to Boscome Down and the Aircraft Experimental Establishment before
+Powered by the 1,080-hp Merlin VIII the first Fairey Fulmar Mk I flew on the 4th January 1940 at Ringway Airport before being sent to the Aeroplane and Armament Experimental Establishment before

-undergoing carrier trials aboard HMS Illustrious.
+undergoing carrier trials aboard HMS Illustrious (87).
 Considered by the pilots manoeuvrable and pleasant to fly but lacking speed, despite this the Fulmar was still faster than the aircraft

-With the Fulmar seeing service in all theatres of war it provided the Royal Navy with a reliable long-range aircraft and during it's career it took part in the chase of the Bismarck and
+With the Fulmar seeing service in all theatres of war it provided the Royal Navy with a reliable long-range aircraft and during its career it took part in the chase of the German battleship Bismarck